Nordix/xcluster/ovl/ipsec/README.md

 # Xcluster/ovl - ipsec

-Test and experiments with IKE/IPSEC behind NAT using strongswan The following network topology is used:
+Test and experiments with IKE/IPSEC behind NAT using strongswan.

+The following network topology is used:
 <img src="network-topology/ikev2-k8s.svg" alt="IKEv2 responder in a k8s pod" width="80%" />